MenToo movement: Views

+Men Too movement has been applauded by men's rights activists.
+Prominent men's rights activists like KD Jha, Deepika Narayan Bhardwaj, Barkha Trehan etc. have argued that gender discrimination faced by men needs more attention.

-Actress Tanushree Dutta who had pioneered #MeToo movement India had called #MenToo movement ridiculous.
-She further said,"You know, I can’t help but laugh when I hear such ridiculous things such as #mentoo and it makes me angry that women in positions of public domain and influence will still stoop to massage the male ego to find their acceptance."
+Actress Tanushree Dutta, who had pioneered #MeToo movement India, called #MenToo movement ridiculous.
+She further said,"You know, I can't help but laugh when I hear such ridiculous things such as #mentoo and it makes me angry that women in positions of public domain and influence will still stoop to massage the male ego to find their acceptance."